-The Company successfully converted ARL Healthcare Inc. ("ARL"), its cannabis-licensed client, from a non-profit entity to a for-profit corporation with the Company as the sole shareholder.
-The Company now owns ARL and its cannabis licenses for cannabis cultivation, production and dispensing, with rights for up to nine statewide locations in both the medical and adult-use programs.
-The Company has recently completed construction of a 70,000 square foot state-of-the-art cultivation and production facility for ARL in New Bedford within the Company's 138,000 square foot facility purchased in 2017.
-ARL's manufactured cannabis products will be sold to licensed dispensaries throughout the state serving both the medical and adult-use markets.
+We successfully converted ARL Healthcare Inc. ("ARL"), our cannabis-licensed client, from a non-profit entity to a for-profit corporation of which we are the sole shareholder.
+We now own ARL and its cannabis licenses for cannabis cultivation, production and dispensing, and as a licensee, we will have priority to obtain incremental licenses as they are made available by the state.

-The Company also owns a 22,700 square foot building in Middleborough in which a 10,000 square foot dispensary is planned to be open for business in by the end of 2019.
-Furthermore, the Company intends to open two more dispensaries in the Boston area also by the end of 2019.
+We recently completed construction of a 70,000 square foot state-of-the-art cultivation and production facility for ARL in New Bedford within our 138,000 square foot facility purchased in 2017.
+We also own a 22,700 square foot building in Middleborough in which we developed a 10,000 square foot dispensary.
+Both locations have been approved by the state to commence full operations in December 2019.
+Furthermore, subject to regulatory approval, we intend to open two more dispensaries in the Boston area by the end of 2020.